cloudiator/cloudiator.github.io/_docs/tutorial_cloud.md

 ## Introduction

-Before deploying an application within the Cloudiator framework the first step is the definition of a Cloud target.
+Before deploying an application with the Cloudiator framework the first step is the definition of a cloud target.

 For this purpose, three entities have to be created: